isaacSennerholt/sudelity/README.md

 ### Application Scenarios

-Sudelism is not confined to theory — it unfolds in the street, the classroom, the office, the waiting room, and the web.
+Sudelism isn’t confined to theory — it unfolds in the street, the classroom, the office, the waiting room, and the web.
 These scenarios reveal how Sudelist awareness translates into ethical behavior across different domains, where emotional ecology and shared familiarity are often overlooked.

-The goal is not to impose one correct way to act, but to illuminate how subtle acts — when practiced with attunement — can either cohere or collapse the environments we inhabit together.
+The goal isn’t to impose one correct way to act, but to illuminate how subtle acts — when practiced with attunement — can either cohere or collapse the environments we inhabit together.

 #### Public Space